Chart Color Schemes

 The level of residential development activity in Newstead was found to be higher than 90% of real estate markets across the country

-AreaSearch analysis of ABS building approval numbers shows Newstead averaged around 154 new dwelling approvals each year over the past five financial years, totalling an estimated 774 homes.
-So far in FY26, 91 approvals have been recorded.
-This averages to approximately 2.6 new residents per dwelling over the past five financial years (FY21-FY25), reflecting robust demand that supports property values.
-New homes are being built at an average expected construction cost value of $811,000, indicating a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Newstead averaged approximately 185 new dwelling approvals per year over the past five financial years, totalling an estimated 928 homes.
+As of FY-26, 90 approvals have been recorded.
+Over these five years, each dwelling has attracted an average of 2.2 new residents annually, reflecting strong demand that supports property values.
+The average construction cost value for new homes is $811,000, indicating a focus on the premium segment with upmarket properties.

-This year alone, $199.7 million in commercial approvals have been registered, demonstrating high levels of local commercial activity.
-The development consists of 1% detached houses and 99% attached dwellings, suggesting a trend towards denser development that appeals to downsizers, investors, and entry-level buyers.
-There are approximately 61 people per dwelling approval in the location, indicating an expanding market.
+This financial year has seen $93.8 million in commercial approvals registered, suggesting high levels of local commercial activity.
+New development comprises 1% detached houses and 99% attached dwellings, reflecting a trend towards denser development that caters to downsizers, investors, and entry-level buyers.
+The location has approximately 35 people per dwelling approval, indicating an expanding market.

 Frequently Asked Questions - Development